jinlHe/PeFoMed/README.md

 # PeFoMed
+This is the implementation of [PeFoMed: Parameter Efficient Fine-tuning of Multimodal Large Language Models for Medical Imaging]([https://arxiv.org/pdf/2302.08958](https://arxiv.org/abs/2401.02797)).
-Our code will be released after peer review.
+Our complete code will be open sourced after peer review.